scottaohara/a11y_styled_form_controls/README.md

-# The Accessibility of Styled Form Controls & Friends
+# The Accessibility of Styled Form Controls
 A repository of styled and "styled" form control elements and markup patterns, and how they are announced by screen readers.

 ## Why?